Let’s face it: every year is bringing more and more changes.

 You will definitely need a workflow management system.
 A stable work process is a solid base for a good project.
 To make it smooth, you can choose one of the Agile methodology approaches - Kanban or Scrum.
 There’s some similarity, but they have a critical difference as well.
 For instance, Jira, Trello, and Asana were named among the Best Project Management Software 2018.

-Implement reporting or tracking system.
+Implement a reporting or tracking system.
 It’s not about distrust.
 It’s about team members’ possibility to trace their results.
 For instance, they may send you daily reports, weekly or monthly.
 Basically, you can even introduce all of them.

 Messaging and calls

 Bringing communication worldwide is quite important.
 It’s crucial that you could connect to your team members from any point in the world.

 When video calls and conferences are necessary, you can use good old Skype.
-Zoom.us is a relatively new software with some complemented features.
+Zoom.us is a relatively new software with some complimented features.
 And Slack is always a good solution for chatting about many different projects and subprojects, as it allows creating a broad workspace.

 If you have several communication tools, defining the communication means for each situation is also important.